 In order for the chapter to be successful, it is essential that the outgoing board meet with the new board to complete the officer transition.
-A Chapter Transition Checklist tool has been developed for this purpose, and is located online at www.aacn.org/chapters > Chapters > Resource Library under the subcategory Chapters Governance Resources.
+A Chapter Transition Checklist tool has been developed for this purpose, and is located online at www.aacn.org/chapters > Chapter Portal > Resource Library > Chapter Governance & Accountability.
 This tool should be used each year that board members change.